 the Family, will be available via Dempsey & Windle from October 2017, and he frequently performs readings in-and-around London.
 Marc has contributed to LOVE, WAR

 After a forty-year career in education in regional Queensland, Australia, Margaret retired and moved to live in Brisbane and began focussing on reading and writing poetry.
 Her poems are regularly used for reflection by the St Mary’s in Exile community in Brisbane and are published in their Bulletin, St Mary’s Matters.
 Margaret self-published her first collection, Stitched Pages in May 2016.
 She is a regular participant in Speedpoets and her poems have also been published in the poetry magazine, The Mozzie.
-Margaret has contributed to TRAVEL and HAPPY.
+Margaret has contributed to TRAVEL, HAPPY and EMPOWERMENT.